(NOTE: FOUNDERS ARE LISTED IN ALPHABETICAL ORDER)

 Keeper's Heart

 Brian Nation’s journey from Ireland’s renowned whiskey-making traditions to the establishment of a pioneering distillery in Minneapolis is a testament to his skill in crafting exceptional spirits.
-A chemical engineer by training, Brian’s deep understanding of the technical side of production, combined with his sensory expertise in taste and smell, has made him one of the most influential figures in the modern whiskey industry.
+Brian’s deep understanding of the technical side of production, combined with his sensory expertise in taste and smell, has made him one of the most influential figures in the modern whiskey industry.

 Cedar Ridge